Easy Egg Fried Rice

 Instructions

-• Heat oil in a large skillet or large wok over medium high heat.
-Add green onions and garlic.
-Saute for 1-2 minutes until fragrant.
+• Sauté aromatics: Heat oil in a large wok or skillet over medium-high heat.
+Add shallot and garlic, sauté for 1–2 minutes until fragrant.

-• Add in the mixed vegetables.
-Cook for 1-2 minutes.
-Push the vegetables to one side of the skillet.
+• Add vegetables: Toss in the mixed veggies.
+Stir-fry for 1–2 minutes.

-• Garnish with green onions and serve hot.
+• Serve: Top with sliced green onions or sesame seeds, if desired, and serve hot.

 Nutrition